ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 > If It Didn't Happen On-List It Didn't Happen

-- Must be public list unless there's a reason for private list
 - Asynchronous lists provide time for
   - feedback
   - critique
   - new ideas
   - others to show their work
+- Must be public list unless there's a reason for private list

 > Allows newcomers to learn at any time

 ???
-Archiving everything means that newcomers can get up to speed with all the information of the project available for them.
+Archiving everything means that newcomers can get up to speed with all the information of the project available for them in an easy to share and search way.
 Even if your documentation doesn't lead new users through this, having it available both for people to find, and especially for people to reference when questions come up is the most important thing.

+You should default to using a public list - like dev@ or user@ - for almost everything.
+There are only a few things, like security bugs or personnel matters - that should be done on private lists.

 ---